leminhnguyen/useful_snippets/interesting_topics/window_terminal.md

 ssh -p port username@server_url
 ````

-If all steps above were successfully completed, then you have never typed password anymore (also when connecting by vscode)
+If all steps above were successfully completed, then you have never typed password anymore (also when connecting by)